ssinno28/ng-fluentforms/README.md

       .setValue('This is cool!!');
 ```

 The neat thing about this implementation is that Typescript can pick up the editor class definition and provide intelisense for the methods on your editor.
+One other thing to mention is that
+in most cases you will want to return ```this``` so you can chain more methods after that.

 Lastly, is the actual form itself.
 The BaseFormComponent has a method called field on it which basically where all the magic begins.
 It instantiates a new field, passes in the necessary default
 values and then you are off and running!